Introduction into Hair and Beauty Level 1

 If you are/will be aged 16, 17 or 18 on the 31st August in the calendar year when you begin a programme of study, you DO NOT pay tuition fees, College registration fees or examination/board registration fees.
 However, there are some courses which have additional costs which could include:

-• equipment costs – such as uniforms, kits, boots, etc.
+• Equipment costs – such as uniforms, kits, books and so on

-• trips and enrichment activities
+• Trips and enrichment activities

 • DBS checks (formerly CRB checks)

-For students with an identified low household income, there may be financial support available.
+Applicants thinking of enrolling on this course can apply for funding to help with the costs associated with attending college.
 Bursary awards can help with your course related costs such as travel, books and equipment and much more.

-The bursary fund cannot assist with any general living costs nor can it be used as an attendance incentive.
+The bursary fund cannot provide help with costs unrelated to your course, such as general living expenses, nor can it be used as an attendance incentive.

-Applications to the fund are not normally considered if the household income exceeds ÂŁ25,000 but may be considered in some instances if the household is experiencing severe financial hardship.
+Applications to the fund are not normally considered if the household income exceeds £30,000 but may be considered in some instances if the household is experiencing severe financial hardship.

 When can I apply?

-For courses starting in September 2022, applications should be made by 1st November 2022.
+For courses starting in September 2024, applications should be made by 1st November 2024.
 If you find yourself in financial hardship after this date it is important that you still contact Student Services.
 Applications received after 1st November will be considered on a pro-rata basis subject to need and the availability of funds.

-Full details of the bursary funds can be found here:
+Full details of the bursary funds, including making an application, can be found here:

 How to make an Application – Watch our video guide!